abramyk-mv/weather-forecast-api/README.md

 Data is used from [OpenWeather](https://openweathermap.org/) service.

 ## How to use API
-To test these APIs you need to have some tools that enables HTTP requests like [Postman](https://www.getpostman.com/), [Insomnia](https://insomnia.rest/), or just [curl](https://curl.haxx.se/).
+To test these APIs you need to have some tools that enable HTTP requests like [Postman](https://www.getpostman.com/), [Insomnia](https://insomnia.rest/), or just [curl](https://curl.haxx.se/).

 ## Followups